datacommonsorg/docsite/custom_dc/manage_repo.md

 - `gcr.io/datcom-ci/datacommons-website-compose:stable`.
 This is a tested, stable version but may be several weeks old.
 - `gcr.io/datcom-ci/datacommons-website-compose:latest`.
 This is the latest built version that is running in production.

-If you want to pick up the latest prebuilt version, run the following command:
+If you want to pick up the latest prebuilt version, run the following command from the `website` directory:

 ```shell
 docker pull gcr.io/datcom-ci/datacommons-website-compose:latest